 A 2013 UK report for NGOs by Joe Saxton of nfpSynergy, titled Strength in Numbers, advocates sharing of ‘direct marketing fundraising’.
 Face-to-face fundraising is direct marketing fundraising.
 5 reasons are to: 1.
 Cut costs.
 2. Efficiency – more hands & minds on deck.
 3. New ideas & undiscovered solutions.
 4. Pooled leadership skill.
 5. You’re a larger client for a specialised face-to-face agency and senior Fundraiser.

 I share my expertise between NGOs.
 These NGOs share a seasoned fundraiser, not through collaborative design but by hiring me to work in their premises for part of the week.
 It happens because I like working for different causes.
-Two-day-a-week assignments suit me.
+One day a week assignments suit me.

 Return on investment in further detail